Dmytro Melnychuk: Family

 Son – Sergiy Melnychuk, 1970 birth, graduated from Kyiv National State University (specialization - biochemistry) and NULES of Ukraine (specialty - veterinary medicine).
 Today - First Deputy Chairman of the State Service of Ukraine on food safety and consumer protection.
 Doctor of Biological Sciences, prof., Corresponding member of National academy of agrarian sciences of Ukraine, Honored Worker of Science of Ukraine, State Prize of Ukraine in science and technology.
 He was director of the research institute of Bioresources Quality and Life Safety at NULES of Ukraine.
 He created and was the director of the Ukrainian Laboratory of Quality and Safety of agricultural products at NULES of Ukraine.
-He organized and was first Dean at the Faculty of quality and safety of agricultural products.
+He organized and was first dean at the Faculty of quality and safety of agricultural products.

-Son – Maxim Melnychuk, 1973 birth, graduated from Kyiv National State University (specialty - Virology) and NULES of Ukraine (specialty - plant pathology and plant protection).
-Today - Vice President of National academy of agrarian sciences of Ukraine, Dr. biol.
-Sciences, Professor, Academician of National academy of agrarian sciences of Ukraine, laureate of the State Prize of Ukraine in Science and Technology, Ukraine was awarded the Order "For Merit - 3rd degree".
-He organized and was first Dean of the Faculty agrobiotechnology at NULES Ukraine, vice-rector of NULES of Ukraine on scientific and international activities.
-Elected Vice-President of the International Hop Growers Association (2014).
+Son – Maxim Melnychuk, 1973 birth, graduated from Kyiv National State University (specialty - virology) and NULES of Ukraine (specialty - plant pathology and plant protection).
+Today - vice president of National academy of agrarian sciences of Ukraine, Doctor of Biological Sciences, professor, Academician of National academy of agrarian sciences of Ukraine, laureate of the State Prize of Ukraine in Science and Technology, Ukraine was awarded the Order "For Merit - 3rd degree".
+He organized and was first dean of the Faculty agrobiotechnology at NULES Ukraine, vice-rector of NULES of Ukraine on scientific and international activities.
+Elected vice-president of the International Hop Growers Association (2014).